 - be reviewed as part of the monitoring process.
 The subrecipient shall receive the appropriate monitoring checklist. - 4.
-At least two days prior to the date of the monitoring visit, confirm the appointment by phone. - 5.
-If applicable, conduct a meeting of the monitoring team to identify performance concerns and review the pertinent monitoring issues. - 6.
-Immediately upon completion of the monitoring visit, the monitoring team shall meet to flesh out notes taken during visit. - 7.
+If applicable, conduct a meeting of the monitoring team to identify performance concerns and review the pertinent monitoring issues. - 5.
+Immediately upon completion of the monitoring visit, the monitoring team shall meet to flesh out notes taken during visit. - 6.
 On or about 30 business days after the monitoring visit submit a summary of findings and concerns to the monitored subrecipient and require the subrecipient to submit a corrective action plan within 30 days.
-If the corrective action plan is responsive and acceptable, send written confirmation of same to subrecipient. - 8.
-If corrective action plan is not responsive or acceptable so advise the subrecipient and identify acceptable corrective actions in writing. - 9.
+If the corrective action plan is responsive and acceptable, send written confirmation of same to subrecipient. - 7.
+If corrective action plan is not responsive or acceptable so advise the subrecipient and identify acceptable corrective actions in writing. - 8.
 If subrecipient does not submit a corrective action plan within 30 days, immediately remind the subrecipient in writing or via telephone until compliance is achieved.
-If the monitored subrecipient refuses to comply within 60 days immediately notify them in writing of the termination of the agreement related to monitored activity. - 10.
+If the monitored subrecipient refuses to comply within 60 days immediately notify them that the monitored activity may be considered ineligible and funds may have to be repaid. - 9.
 If there are no findings or concerns, send written confirmation of same.